isw-kudos/huddo-docs/docs/boards/howto/ical/board.md

     ![](./calendar-feed-buttons.png)

     1. Click `Subscribe` to open your chosen calendar app for your operating system and subscribe to the feed.
     1. Click `Copy feed link` to copy the link to the feed to your clipboard.
-This may be useful for pasting into a calendar application, or sharing the calendar feed to people who may not have access to the board.
+This may be useful for pasting into a calendar application, or sharing the calendar feed to people who are not listed as board members.

-        !!! note

-            If you are experiencing problems subscribing to the feed in a calendar app, try changing the `webcals` part of the copied URL to `https`.

-        !!! note
+        !!! info

             You may experience an error similar to the following when attempting to subscribe to a board calendar feed within Microsoft Outlook for Windows.